Global Health and Tropical Medicine Course (GHTM)

 Sarah is a board-certified ER physician who graduated from the Virginia College of Osteopathic Medicine and then completed residency training at the Geisinger Health System in Danville, PA in 2011.
 She was awarded her PhD from Virginia Tech in Health Promotion with an emphasis on international health and completed her dissertation on HIV awareness and education in El Salvador in 2009.
 She has worked extensively around the world in low resource settings and has been a part of medical care in over 20 different countries, having engaged in several disaster responses including natural disasters and infectious outbreaks.
 She spent the last 6 years serving and working at the Hospital of Hope in Togo, West Africa as a staff physician.
 She has completed her Masters in Disaster Healthcare from the University of South Wales and has a passion to see high-quality care delivered, regardless of the setting.
 Her goal is to elevate the care that mission hospitals deliver through this new partnership with CHSC.
 “Quality care everywhere is achievable, and we exist to come alongside others to make this a reality.
 For we are all made in the image of God and what better way to honor that than to strive to deliver the very best care possible in each setting.”

-Course Presenters:
+Course Committee:

 Gregory Seager